mauriziospaccialbelli/Make_XZ/README.md

 - Beld tensioner on each axis.

-- Module X1 and X2: The first X module that mount the Make XZ, uses e3dv6 hotend with ZPrep probe born in 3Dingegno.
+- Module X1 and X2: The first X module that mount the Make XZ, uses e3dv6 hotend with [ZPrep probe.](https://github.com/mauriziospaccialbelli/ZPRep)

 - Module multimaterial: Multimaterial module (work in progress) allows you to have different combo for the multimaterial with both X module, with double carriage things become even more interesting.
 However now we want to test a different approach... too many bowden tubes do not like us.